timothyholbrook/capstone-tornado-damage/README.md

    - on Windows: venv/Scripts/activate
 5. Install requirements: run "pip install -r requirements.txt"
 6. After installation completes, you can verify what was installed with: run "pip list"
 7. You can run the "clean.ipynb" and "Main.ipynb" files in Jupyter Notebook.
+Once "Main.ipynb is executed the program will ask user to input a couple different fields.
+Once you have input all fields, return to top of screen and scroll down for outputs.
 For more info on Jupyter Notebook please click [here](https://www.jupyter.org/).
-8. "clean.py" and "Main.py can be ran in Visual Studio Code.
+8. "Main.py can be ran in Visual Studio Code.
+(Please note the latest version of VS Code must be installed)
    - Open Visual Studio Code and navigate to project folder.
-   - Open "clean.py" or "Main.py"
+   - Open "Main.py" so the code is displayed on the screen.
-   - Right click on "clean.py" and "Main.py" and click Run Current File in Interactive Window.
+   - Right click on "Main.py" in the Explorer in Visual Studio Code and click Run Current File in Interactive Window.

 ## Conclusion

 Crop and Property Damage

    As illustrated in the image below, you can see the extent of property damage is significantly higher than that of crop damage.
 Tornadoes unleash strong winds and flying debris, which can damage homes, businesses, and other structures.
 Agricultural crops can also experience major damage, but this seems to be more localized depending on factors such as the tornado's path and crop type.
 From the data analyzed, the average property damage a year from 1950 to 2023 is $970,478,139.05.
 The average crop damage a year from those same years is $15,799,214.38.